Company continues to offer customer assistance, extended payment plans and cost-saving tools

 With Pick Your Due Date, customers can choose the date they want their Duke Energy bill to be due each month.
 Pick Your Due Date can give customers even more control over their energy bills.
 Learn more.

-Track, manage energy usage
+Track, manage your energy usage

 - Smart meters provide customers with daily and hourly usage information to help them better understand their energy use and take steps to save energy and money.
 Video here.